 Tennessee Department of Health Built Environment Grants

 The Tennessee Department of Health's Office of Primary Prevention manages two built environment grant programs.
 These grants aim to increase access to safe and publicly-accessible places that provide opportunities for physical activity for a diverse group of users, including those who live, visit, work, play, worship, and learn in the community.

 Rural Access to Health through Healthy Active Built Environments Grants

 In 2017, Tennessee Department of Health made $10,000 of grant funding available to every rural and suburban county in Tennessee to support the development of publicly-accessible, physical activity-promoting built environments.
-Counties identified needs in their local communities and implemented a total of 106 projects across the state, including 62 new projects and enhancements to 44 projects already underway.
+Counties identified needs in their local communities and funded a total of 106 projects across the state.
 Funded projects include construction, improvement, or planning of playgrounds, trails, walking tracks, sports facilities, and greenspace, among others.
-The projects were supported by 266 organizational partnerships, and 53 projects were designed to accomodate users with disabilities.
+The projects were supported by 266 organizational partnerships, and 53 projects were designed to accommodate users with disabilities.
 Matching funds were not required, although the funding could be used as a match for other grant programs.

 Access to Health through Healthy Active Built Environments Grants

 In 2018, the Tennessee Department of Health launched a competitive built environment grant program available to local governments, state government agencies, and non-profit organizations.
-The department awarded over $1.8 million in grants to 34 grantees across Tennessee.
+The department awarded over $1.8 million in grants to 35 grantees across Tennessee.
 Two-thirds of the grant-funded projects are located in economically-distressed or at-risk counties, as defined by the Tennessee Department of Economic & Community Development.
 Grantees are embarking on a diverse set of projects that include convening, programming, planning, and construction of built environment projects that promote physical activity.
-Funded projects include playgrounds, walking tracks, outdoor fitness stations, greenways and trails, and other publicly-accessible spaces that promote physical activity and social interaction for communities.
+The projects are underway, and include playgrounds, walking tracks, outdoor fitness stations, greenways and trails, and other publicly-accessible spaces that promote physical activity and social interaction for communities.
 Grant applications were received from 75 percent of Tennessee counties, totaling nearly $8 million in requested funding.